In the wake of Kavanaugh and the #MeToo movement, Mr. Trump and others have said that these are “Hard times for men.”

 This has become a practice for me.
 I like the experience of wearing a skirt.
 It is freeing, comfortable, swishy, twirly and beautiful.
 But growing up male in North America, it is an insult to manhood to wear a woman’s garment and enjoy its wonderful qualities.

-Wear a skirt and go about your ordinary day.
+Go about your ordinary day.
 Do this and you will bring out other people’s dragons, too.
 Many people close to you will be uncomfortable and express their discomfort in interesting ways.
 You will find yourself thinking about what every trans woman lives with every day.
 It is dangerous for a person with a male body, or who once had a male body, to dress in women’s clothing and go out alone.
 Like all womxn, you will find yourself profiling people and situations constantly for safety.

 Even the consideration of wearing a woman’s garment can act as a catalyst.
 There is no rational reason why it should be difficult or unusual for a man to wear a skirt or a dress.
 Women fought and won the right to wear pants a hundred years ago.
 I encourage every men’s support group in existence in America to take up this conversation.
 Use it to cut through the knot of culturally implanted directives, both inside and out, that perpetuate male supremacy.
 We men really must change our thoughts, feelings, beliefs and behavior to the very core.